ajboloor/survey-Adversarial_ML/README.md

 - They do show the generalizability of the attack by attacking regular DNNs like Inception to misclassify objects like microwaves
 - White-box attacks
 - Focuses on *classifiers* and not *detectors*

+#### Uesato, Jonathan, et al. "Adversarial risk and the dangers of evaluating against weak attacks."
+International Conference on Machine Learning.
+PMLR, 2018.

 #### Zhao, Yue, et al. "Seeing isn't believing: Towards more robust adversarial attack against real world object detectors."
 Proceedings of the 2019 ACM SIGSAC Conference on Computer and Communications Security.
 2019.